 Note: This set of images are not at their full resolutions

 Photography is solid on the Spark, but video is where the drone really shines.
 No, it can't capture 4k video like its more expensive brothers, but it still is able to take beautiful video at 1080p.
-Here's a sample for some of my favorite shots that I stitched together.
+Here's a sample of some of my favorite shots that I stitched together.
 I haven't modified the videos in any way, other than some slight tweaks to the fps in a couple of the shots.
 You can judge for yourself how well it performs.

 Not bad, eh?
 Great detail, beautiful color, punchy contrast.
 I love it.
 These shots were all taken in an area with direct sunlight and without a lot of shadows.
 Take a look at how video holds up in a more challenging environment, the forest, with lots of mixed colors and lighting.